tezedge/tezedge-docs/contents/tezedge/baking.md

    import secret key <delegate_alias> http://home:17732/<delegate_address>
 ```

 Now you can start baking and endorsing daemons on your VPS using the command above.
-In case of ledger based account, the ledger should be connected to the _home_ server, and _Tezos Baking_ application should be active on it, otherwise blocks/endorsement operations will not be signed and thus won't be parts of the blockchain._
+In case of a Ledger-based account, the Ledger should be connected to the _home_ server, and _Tezos Baking_ application should be active on it, otherwise, the blocks/endorsement operations will not be signed and thus won't be parts of the blockchain._